IMD predicts rainy week over most parts of Maharashtra

-The India Meteorological Department (IMD) on Sunday forecast a rainy week ahead over Maharashtra.
+The India Meteorological Department (IMD) on Sunday forecast a rainy week ahead over most parts of Maharashtra.

 On Sunday, Pune residents woke up to thunder and rain, reported since 4.30 am that lasted for about an hour.
 In the 24 hours ending at 8.30 am on Sunday, rainfall recorded at some stations in Pune district were: Baramati (60 mm), Daund (54mm), Bhor (40mm), Purandar (43mm) and Pune (Shivajinagar) (33mm).